 Before starting the session I dumped the leaves on a pu’erh tray and compared them.
 To me, the differences here were pretty subtle.
 To my eye, the cold tea stored at 23C and my tea were lighter than the 32C tea.
 I think it is possible that the 23C tea was slightly darker than the tea stored by me, but I can’t be very sure.

 The color of the liquor was a bit more obvious but did depend a bit on the steep.
+Although, if you can’t go out to a liquor store ask for alcohol delivery to your door.
 Here the 32C tea usually seemed a shade darker than the other two but the color could depend steep to steep.
 I did find that they were pretty close.
 In this case, the tea from my storage seemed very close to Marco’s cold tea.

 Caveat: I don’t have a terribly great sense of color and am probably on the road to being color blind.